d-sec-net/winreddply/README.md

 ### Docker issues
 Ensure you enable CPU guest Virtualistaion if this build is to be run as a virtual guest.
 Otherwise you will get starting issues.
+Note: You will need to install docker manually.

 ### Ready to roll!
 All tools are in c:\tools, some will need to be compiled others should work out the box.